See what questions

 Create your printable checklist here.

-RLS sleep disorder causing night-time leg sensations often misdiagnosed: A common but relatively unknown sleep-related disorder called Restless Leg Syndrome (RLS) is often misdiagnosed.
-The typical symptoms are night-time tingling, crawling, or burning sensations...read more »
+RLS sleep disorder causing night-time leg sensations often misdiagnosed: A common but relatively unknown sleep-related disorder called Restless Leg Syndrome (RLS) is often misdiagnosed...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services:

 Conditions that are commonly undiagnosed in related areas may include:

 The list of organs typically affected by Numb thigh may include, but is not limited to: